Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

   - Our website, like you are using it today needed around 3-5 minutes to load.
 However, we managed to decrease the loading time to only 5-10 seconds by optimizing our code structure and parallelization, which made the website much more user-friendly.
 ### 7.2 Findings
 - In the beginning, it was difficult to find a starting point.
-We had a big task in front of us with many different issues to solve.
+We had a big task in front of us with many issues to solve.
 However, the methodological approach of Teams Data Science Process helped a lot for the structure of the project.
 We were able to split the big task into smaller tasks that where handy and solverable for each of us.
 In addition to that, our project board always showed us what we already did and what has to be finished next, in